-- 2.19 Provider policies and procedures will include the requirements and method of training that will be used for orientation and ongoing training of staff regarding behavior management and Emergency Safety Interventions.
-All training shall be clearly documented in the staff member's personnel record. - 2.20 Within 24 hours of an incident of restraint or seclusion or other serious behavior management issue, a staff debriefing must occur and a debriefing with the child must also occur.
+2.19 Provider policies and procedures will include the requirements and method of training that will be used for orientation and ongoing training of staff regarding behavior management and Emergency Safety Interventions.
+All training shall be clearly documented in the staff member's personnel record.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted.

+2.20 Within 24 hours of an incident of restraint or seclusion or other serious behavior management issue, a staff debriefing must occur and a debriefing with the child must also occur.
 The debriefing, which provides an opportunity for staff and children to discuss their feelings and perceptions about the issue and establish a plan for the future must be documented and filed in the child's record.
 Any changes in the behavioral management plan must be documented in the service plan immediately following the debriefing.